2025 Solar Incentives Guide for Salem, MA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be credited towards the value of solar panels installed on your primary or secondary residence in the United States.
-The solar panels must have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
-The ITC initially covered 30% of all system costs (panels, labor, accessories and equipment), although the covered amount has fluctuated slightly over time between 26-30%.
+The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
+The solar panels must have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
+The ITC originally paid out 30% of all costs (panels, labor, equipment and accessories), although the amount has fluctuated over time between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

 State & Local Solar Incentives

-Tax credits, rebates and more can be claimed at multiple levels.
-In addition to federal solar incentives, there are often state and local ones as well.
-These incentives may be given out by the Massachusetts government, or by your county or municipality.
-Some are ongoing, while others are available for a limited time.
+Tax credits, rebates and more might be provided at multiple levels.
+In addition to federal solar incentives, there are often state and local ones, too.
+These incentives may be distributed by the Massachusetts government, or by your county or municipality.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Salem

-There are many kinds of solar incentives: those offered by local utility companies, those offered by the federal government and those offered by the Massachusetts government, to name a few.
-The use of solar energy has increased enormously in the last 15 years, thanks to these incentives.
-Your local Salem solar panel installation company can give you more information about which incentives you should apply for, and get you feeling good about making the change to renewable energy today.
+There are a variety of solar incentives: those given by local utility companies, those given by the Massachusetts government and those provided by the federal government, to name a few.
+The use of solar energy has increased tremendously in the last 15 years, partially due to these incentives.
+When you're ready to make the switch to solar energy, getting in touch with your local Salem solar panel installation expert is a great first step.

 EcoWatch's Salem, MA Solar Incentives FAQs

-How much will a solar system save me on my electric bill in Salem annually?
+How much will solar panels save me annually on my electric bill in Salem?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.